MUsamaZafar/Intelligent-Drawing-Cobot/README.md

 * Hardware wiring and integration of the robotic system
 * Mechanical assembly of the manipulator and associated components
 * Support during initial hardware testing and experimental development
-* Practical work with the physical robotic platform and mechanical components
 * Supporting contributions to Arduino-based implementation
 * Preparation, organisation, and technical editing of the final project report
 * Integration of technical material, experimental results, diagrams, and team contributions into a structured engineering document